chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 pause_on_runout: true
 ```

 Replace ```i2c_bus``` with the one you are actually using.
-You can look up the names on mainsail by going to "Machine" then clicking the name of the mcu (in my case the main one and since I am using PB8 and PB9 it turns out tp be i2c1a).
+You can look up the names on mainsail by going to "Machine" then clicking the name of the MCU.
+My case turned out to be I2C1a.
 If your sensor isn't on the main mcu you'll also need to set ```i2c_mcu``` accordingly.

 ![mcu](Images/mainsailMcu.jpg)
 ![bus names](Images/mainsailPins.jpg)